Saint-Étienne pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Saint-Étienne tomorrow?

-On 26 June 2026, pollen conditions in Saint-Étienne will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in Saint-Étienne will be different from today, with grass continuing to decline

 Is pollen expected to decrease in Saint-Étienne this week?